0xtengu/workshops/README.md

 > OVERVIEW

-Learn the basics of building a Windows loader, with a focus on process injection.
+Learn the basics of building a Windows Malware loader, focusing on process injection.

-From memory allocation to remote process injection, this is an intro to maldev,
-built to get you started and self-sufficient.

 > DIRECTORY STRUCTURE